-You can find more details about Host Venue Introduction, history, port facilities, wind and weather conditions, accommodation facilities and access transportation.
+You can find more details about Host Venue Introduction, history, port facilities, wind and weather conditions and accommodation facilities.

 Wind and weather conditions